This is a selection of photos shot between 2011 and 2013 throughout New Mexico of the graves of anonymous New Mexicans.

-This is a sampling from a larger series of photos of unmarked graves shot throughout New Mexico.
-The content of these photos is dirt, rocks, grass and sticks on the ground, but the subject of each is a personally built monument to the life of an anonymous New Mexican.
+The content of these photos is dirt, rocks, grass, and sticks on the ground, but the subject of each is a personally built monument to the life of an unidentified soul.

 Signed artist pigment proofs of any of these images are available for collection: